 Inpatient rehab programs are instrumental since they introduce effective therapies while providing 24/7 supervision.
 During these early stages, you can work with qualified therapists and counselors on coping strategies that will carry over into the real world.

 Finding Rehab Centers in San Diego

 Participating in rehab helps you develop life-long skills and coping mechanisms.
 These are important tools to have on hand if relapse occurs.
-Apex Rehab is also an excellent source for support groups and outpatient rehab for long-term recovery.
+Apex Rehab San Diego is also an excellent source for support groups and outpatient rehab for long-term recovery.
 Call us today at 619.458.3435 or contact us online and find out how you can get help.